In This Article

 His recovery includes stints in rehab and participation in Alcoholics Anonymous.
 According to Gibson, he had been sober for more than a decade as of 2016.

 “I am a member of a 12-step program and I achieved sobriety like that.
 I’ve got 10 years of sobriety under my belt,” said Gibson.
 “I had other lengths before that, eight years one time, fall off, four years.
 It’s like [going] through a revolving door.”
 The Fix

-“What Is the Definition of an Alcoholic.”
+- “What Is the Definition of an Alcoholic.”
 Alcoholics Anonymous, 23 Sept.
 2015, www.alcoholicsanonymous.com/what-is-the-definition-of-an-alcoholic/.

 - “Zac Efron Speaks Candidly About Alcohol and Drug Addiction Issues: ‘It’s a Never-Ending Struggle.’”
 E!
 Online, 2014, www.eonline.com/news/537030/zac-efron-speaks-candidly-about-alcohol-and-drug-addiction-issues-it-s-a-never-ending-struggle.

 - Henderson, Cydney.
 “Daniel Radcliffe Says He Used Alcohol to Manage the Unmagical Bits of ‘Harry Potter’ Fame.”
 USA TODAY, www.usatoday.com/story/life/people/2019/02/20/daniel-radcliffe-turned-alcohol-cope-harry-potter-fame/2931072002/.

 - “WATCH: Lindsay Lohan: I Am An Addict.”
 HuffPost, 18 Aug.
 2013, www.huffpost.com/entry/lindsay-lohan-oprah-interview-addiction_n_3777367.

 - Woerner, Meredith, and Meredith Woerner.
 “Bradley Cooper: Tapping Into Painful Past for ‘A Star Is Born’ Was ‘Very Cathartic.’”
 Variety, 9 Sept.
 2018, www.variety.com/2018/film/news/bradley-cooper-addiction-star-is-born-alcohoism-cathartic-1202934316/.